F5Networks/f5-ci-docs/docs/kubernetes/kctlr-k8s-as3-use-1.rst

 I. Deploy the application
 `````````````````````````
 Kubernetes Deployments are used to create Kubernetes PODs, or applications distributed across multiple hosts.
-The following example creates a new application named :code:`f5-hello-world-web`, using the f5-hello-world Docker container.
-The deployment uses the :code:`f5-hello-world-web` label to identify the application.
+The following example creates a new application named :code:`f5-hello-world-web`, using the f5-hello-world Docker Container.
+The Deployment uses the :code:`f5-hello-world-web` label to identify the application.

 .. note::